Aparecido-Junior/sql_project_data_job_analysis/README.md

 - **Git & Github**: Essetial for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
-Each Query for this project aimed at investigating specific aspects of the data analyst job market.
+Each query for this project aimed at investigating specific aspects of the data analyst job market.📊 🔍

 Here's how I approached each question:

 ### 1. Top Paying Data Analyst Jobs
-To Identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+To identify the highest-paying roles 💰, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs 🌍.
+This query highlights the high-paying opportunities in the field 📊.

 ```sql
 SELECT